-We postulated that organic amino-halide ligand could reduce the metallic surface of CQDs.
-We used a mixture of tetrabutylammonium (TBA) and methylammonium (MA) halides in presence of acetic acid (AA) that enabled the exchanged CQD to be stable in the final solution (Figure 3a, b and S14).
-An exchange utilizing only TBA or InX_3 resulted in the incomplete removal of the oleate ligands (Figure 3e), resulting in colloidally unstable ink (details in Methods).
-Addition of AA to the mixture provided acidic hydrogens that facilitated carboxylate removal and results in colloidally stable ink.[20]
+We postulated that organic aminohalide ligand could reduce the metallic surface of CQDs.
+We used a mixture of tetrabutylammonium (TBA) and methylammonium (MA) halides in presence of acetic acid (AA) that enabled the exchanged CQD to be stable in the final solution (Figure 3a,b and Figure S14, Supporting Information).
+An exchange utilizing only TBA or InX3 resulted in the incomplete removal of the oleate ligands (Figure 3e), resulting in colloidally unstable ink (details in the Experimental Section).
+Addition of AA to the mixture provided acidic hydrogens that facilitated carboxylate removal and results in colloidally stable ink.^[20]